-I require you to use LATEX for report preparation.
-The lab report sample and LATEX template are provided at the class web site.
-The use of the "office" software is forbidden, i.e. MS Office, OpenOffice, LibreOffice, etc.
+I require you to use LaTeX for report preparation.
+The lab report sample and LaTeX template are provided at the class web site.
+There are also pointers on how to install or use online version of LaTeX.

+The use of the 'office' software is forbidden, i.e. MS Office, OpenOffice, LibreOffice, etc.

 Do not use jpeg format for the graph presentation.
 Points will be taken if we spot it.
-Use png or better yet eps or pdf formats.
+Use png or better yet a vector graphical formats like eps or pdf.

-Analysis software.
+3.4 Analysis software.

 It might be tempting to use MS Excel for you analysis.
 I request to keep away from Excel and similar office tools.
 Moreover, I will not accept plots made in Excel or its analog.
-They are easy to spot, since they are ugly and have no notion of proper axes limits and formating.
+They are easy to spot, since they are ugly and have no notion of proper axes limits and formatting.

 I suggest you to use Matlab which is very powerful and free for W&M students.
 I will be more than happy to help you with it.
 Also have a look at our class web site for matlab basics.
-Your might also use python (unfortunately, I will not be able to help you with it).
+Your might also use python (unfortunately, my expertise with it is very limited).

-Usually there is no "silver bullet" software which does good analysis and presentation, and you might invest some time to find a good plotting software as well.
+Usually there is no 'silver bullet' software which does good analysis and presentation, and you might invest some time to find a good plotting software as well.
 My personal choice is Gnuplot, though Matlab will do a good enough job most of the time.

-What to bring in class.
+3.5 What to bring in class.